surniaulula/wpsso/readme.txt

 	* Added a check for the database 'max_allowed_packet' option value, along with an error notice if the value is less than 1MB.
 	* Updated the help text and translation strings for the "SSO WebSite Pages" settings page options.
 * *Bugfixes*
-	* Fixed option value sanitation for the number of caption hashtags.
+	* Fixed option value sanitation for the number of hashtags added to caption text.
 * *Developer Notes*
 	* Added a new SucomUtil::array_to_keywords() method.
 	* Added a new WpssoPage::get_text_and_hashtags() method to extract / add hashtags to titles, descriptions, and captions.